riceissa/issarice.com/wiki/belief.md

 emotional
 :   For rants and other writing that contain strong emotions.
-Pages tagged with this are probably especially epsitemically unreliable.
+Pages tagged with this are probably especially epistemically unreliable.

 \[not displayed\]
 :   For pages where the notion of "belief" does not make sense (e.g. the